mduran-l/unzipper/README.md

 ## Usage
 * Download unzipper.php and place it in the same directory as your .zip archive.
+* Set your site prefix (e.g. domain name).
+* Set files and folders to skip from being zipped.
 * In Browser type URL to unzipper.php

 ### Archive unzipper